 Medical Patients | At this time, all scheduled medical appointments will be honored and new appointments can be scheduled.
 If you prefer not to or are not able to attend a scheduled appointment, please let us know by calling (319) 874-3144.

-Our Pharmacy team wants to share the following tips with you that may help your visit go more smoothly during this time:
+Our Pharmacy team wants to share the following with you that may help your visit go more smoothly:

 - If you need a refill, please call ahead to (319) 874-3450 if you are able.